top of page

-The Belly Holds More Than Digestion
+The Belly Holds More Than Digestion: Understanding Chi Nei Tsang

 Have you ever had a “gut feeling” or felt your stomach tighten with anxiety?
 In Traditional Chinese Medicine and somatic therapy, the belly is more than a digestive center — it’s an emotional storage unit.
-The abdominal organs are deeply connected to the nervous system, and unprocessed emotions often take root here, affecting both our physical and emotional well-being.
+The abdominal organs are deeply connected to the nervous system.
+Unprocessed emotions often take root here, affecting both our physical and emotional well-being.
+That’s where Chi Nei Tsang comes in.

 What Is Chi Nei Tsang?

 Chi Nei Tsang (氣內臟) is a Taoist abdominal massage therapy designed to detoxify and release physical and emotional blockages in the internal organs.
 It works directly on the navel and surrounding belly area — what Taoist practitioners call the “second brain.”
-This work isn’t just relaxing… it’s transformative.
+This work isn’t just relaxing; it’s transformative.

 You may already know that emotional stress can trigger digestive issues, tension, or fatigue.
 Chi Nei Tsang does the reverse: by releasing tension in the belly, it can help release the emotions trapped there, too.